k-lar/brem/man/brem.1.md

 `brem -r 3`
 : will remove the entry with the number 3

+`brem -r 1,2,3`
+: will remove entries 1,2,3

 `brem --show`
 : will print the contents of $HOME/.config/brem-reminders to the terminal

+`brem -a "Sell TV" -r 2 -rn --show`
+: will add an entry, delete the entry [2], renumber everything and print it to the terminal

 Printed reminders will be in this format:
 ```